MCP tools

 **Notes**

-* Removes the tile from `tessl.json` and deletes files from `.tessl/tiles/`
+* Removes the plugin from `tessl.json` and deletes files from `.tessl/plugins/`

 * Does not require authentication (local operation only)